wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/create-extractor.md

    1. The model will also extract that name and label each letter with that name.
 1. Highlight what portion of the document is the insurance provider name.
    1. Click “Next file.”
-   1. Note that the insurance provider name you highlighted is now listed as a label for the first letter.
+   1. The insurance provider name you highlighted is now listed as a label for the first letter.
-   1. Work through each file until you reach the files that are not Benefits change letters.
+   1. Work through each file until you reach the files that are not benefits change letters.
    1. For the two negative examples, check the box just above the letter that says “No label.”
-This tells the extractor that these files do not match the requirements to be Benefits change letters.
+This tells the extractor that these files do not match the requirements to be benefits change letters.

     ![Graphical user interface, text, application](../media/image041.png)